Gabonese player collapses and dies during a league match | Goal.com

 Tsiga collapsed in the 27th minute and lost consciousness but the paramedics could not resuscitate him and he was declared dead upon arrival in hospital.

-“Tsinga died in the first half of his match against Missile FC on Saturday, March 2, 2019, in Libreville,” announced Rfi.
+“Tsinga died in the first half of the match against Missile FC on Saturday, March 2, 2019, in Libreville,” announced Rfi.

 "When he collapsed, several players gathered around Tsiga, who is suspected to have succumbed to a heart attack," reported Ghanaian radio station Yen FM.